 You may want to read another book or add more knowledge to your arsenal of parenting tricks.
 But your child is the one who holds the secret and the best advice overall.
 The single dad who remains focused on what his child needs, to feel loved, is the dad who succeeds.
 This means putting those children first.
 Paying attention and being agile if the thing you read or understood no longer works to keep you close.

 I find that children of divorced parents (at any age) resent sharing their parents.
 (No matter how hard their new lifestyle may be.)
 The time they have with their single dads is usually half what they once had.
 They are desperate and hungry for what their fathers have to teach them.
 Use that time wisely.
 (Even when you’d rather have a woman in your life alongside them.)
 Your children will demand you pay attention to them.
-And if your lucky, and wise, you will.
+And if you’re lucky, and wise, you will.

 Laura Bonarrigo is a Certified Life Coach and a Certified Divorce Coach at laurabonarrigo.com.
 Laura’s a writer, public speaker and the founder of doingDivorce™ School an online coaching program for those ready to shed the pain of divorce.
 For empowering and practical ways to lose the identity of your past, visit www.doingDivorceSchool.com and laurabonarrigo.com.